 Further, many current measures require software developers to report on e.g. bugs fixed or simply hours spent on a project; taking time away from applying their coding talent.
 BlueOptima data is reported automatically.

-BlueOptima’s technology – the fruit of 10 years’ R&D – exists to fulfil the lack of dependable software development metrics.
+BlueOptima’s technology – the fruit of 10 years’ R&D – exists to fulfill the lack of dependable software development metrics.
 This quantitative KPI is generated through evaluating every change software developers make (across all source files) in terms of 36 static source code metrics.
-From these, BlueOptima calculates higher-level metrics for coding productivity in terms of Volume, Complexity and Interrelatedness.
-Analysis across individual developers, teams, projects, individual tasks, locations, outsourcing suppliers reveals insight into productivity, cost-efficiency as well as the amount of work various software releases – or individuals features – demand.
+From these, BlueOptima calculates higher-level metrics for coding productivity in terms of Volume, Complexity, and Interrelatedness.
+Analysis across individual developers, teams, projects, individual tasks, locations, outsourcing suppliers reveals insight into productivity, cost-efficiency as well as the amount of work various software releases – or individuals’ features – demand.

-Many organisations employ thousands of developers, whether in-house or outsourced, with no objective insight into their performance.
+Many organizations employ thousands of developers, whether in-house or outsourced, with no objective insight into their performance.
 The current need is clear.
-A PricewaterhouseCoopers Study found that companies want to use easily accessible (though vague) metrics rather than quantitative metrics1.
+A PricewaterhouseCoopers study found that companies want to use easily accessible (though vague) metrics rather than quantitative metrics.
 While these vague metrics lack sturdy bases and become riddled with subjectivity, even the quantitative metrics discussed above are problematic, and none – neither qualitative nor quantitative – can be measured automatically.
-Only BlueOptima is a sufficient solution and delivers tangible value to organisations.
+Only BlueOptima is a sufficient solution and delivers tangible value to organizations.